osrf-migration/vrx-wiki/tutorials/Working with xacro files.md

 This will generate ```devel/share/worlds/your_project_name/my_example_world.world``` in your workspace.

 ### In launch file
-Launch files can also parse xacro and the compiled XML along to nodes at runtime.
+Launch files can also parse xacro and pass the compiled XML along to nodes at runtime.
 Here's an example:
 ```
 <?xml version="1.0"?>
 <launch>